Aritra02/ML-Model-of-Humidity-Temperature/README.md

 # ML-Model-of-Humidity-Temperature
-ML Model of a given dataset - Humidity and temperature.
+ML Model of a given dataset - Humidity and temperature using Python.